ngs-docs/angus/snakemake_for_automation.md

 workflow on all of our samples.

 ```
+# Create a list of strings ontaining all of our sample names
 SAMPLES=['ERR458493', 'ERR458494', 'ERR458495', 'ERR458500', 'ERR458501',
 'ERR458502']

 rule all:
     input:
         "fastqc_raw/multiqc_report.html"

 rule fastqc_raw:
     input: "data/{sample}.fastq.gz"